 Economic Impact of Higher Education in Texas (2014)

-In collaboration with the Council of Public University Presidents and Chancellors (CPUPC) and the Texas Association of Community Colleges (TACC), IF engaged the services of EMSI to determine the net economic impact of higher education in Texas.
-The report will be available in early 2015.
+In collaboration with the Council of Public University Presidents and Chancellors (CPUPC) and the Texas Association of Community Colleges (TACC), ICUTF engaged the services of EMSI to determine the net economic impact of higher education in Texas.
+See below for the report.

 How Aware of Independent Colleges are Texas High School Counselors and What are Their Perceptions?
 (2008)

 Using funds remaining from a Communities Foundation of Texas grant, the ICUT Foundation followed-up on its Opinion Research poll.
 ICUTF engaged Zachry Associates to investigate the awareness, perceptions and behaviors of Texas high school counselors in working with college-bound students.
 This research helped shape the Foundation’s approach to informing high school counselors of the resources, strengths, diversity and affordability of independent colleges and universities.